muratk5n/thirdwave/en/README.md

 ---

-TASS: "Brazil’s newly-elected president ready to reset relations with Russia"

----

 "[I]t is fundamental research—investigations whose findings don't seem to be immediately useful—that suffer first when technological development slows.
 Today those areas are clearly cosmology and